LeeKyoungIl/springboot-graceful-shutdown/README.md

 ```

 - Spring Boot Application
-    - import ServerSignalFilterConfiguration class on your Spring Boot Application.
+    - Use IlluminatiGracefulShutdown annotation on your Spring Boot Application.
 ```java
 @SpringBootApplication
 @IlluminatiGracefulShutdown